nickkuijpers/laravel-custom-post-manager/README.md

 * Possibility to add validation rules into the config for custom fields
 * Pagination
 * New package for Media management with interface so custom fields can keep that as default
+* Creation of a global option page where website wide data is stored

 ## Changelog